Graduate Students

 Occupancy modeling of lemur communities using arboreal camera traps in the Kianjavato region of southeastern Madagascar.

-Current position: PhD student, Mississippi State University.
+Current position: PhD student, Mississippi State University

 Li-Dunn Chen (MA'20)